Sunday, August 31, 2008

 She found a half-pack of cigarettes with an Ohio tax stamp, cluing her in as to her likely locale.
 She began to walk in the over-sized oxfords, choosing to walk down the least expensive street at each corner.
 Destination?
 Ghetto!

-Six months later S.S. was singing for the Next Nothing and soon was paid a record-high advance by Universal Music Group.
+Six months later SS was singing for the Next Nothing and soon was paid a record-high advance by Universal Music Group.
 Sporty quit before the first recording session.
-She disappeared in the Los Angeles dusk.
+She disappeared into the Los Angeles dusk.

 Esther Lustig, modern co-ed in the Fall of 1986, was determined to rush the Psi Delts; she was willing to give all, including her life, to be numbered alongside the sexiest girls at State.

 Her friend Dashiell now called himself "Dusk".
 Dusk worked at the Student Union Information Desk for $3.35/hr.
-He was not a student, he called himself a "neutral observer", in love with Esther, in love with life and death (maybe) and rock music and whatever.
+He was not a student, he called himself a "neutral observer," in love with Esther, in love with life and death (maybe) and rock music and whatever.
 He was 19.
-The average age of a dead American soldier in Vietnam was 19.

 Esther met Dusk at the end of the day at the front gate of State U.: